Mikail3/ZMQ-Game/README.md

 # ZMQ Game Bulls&Cows
-This project utilizes ZMQ to share data between Python and C Game/Server is built using -> Python running on a Rasperry PI Client -> C
+This project utilizes ZMQ to share data between Python and C.

+Game/Server is built using -> Python running on a Rasperry PI Client is built using  -> C

 2 Commands that are being used;